triton-inference-server/model_analyzer/docs/config_search.md

 Model Analyzer tries values from 1 to 5.
 This value can be changed using the `run_config_search_max_instance_count` key in the Model Analyzer Config.
-For [`dynamic_batching`](https://github.com/triton-inference-server/server/blob/master/docs/model_configuration.md#dynamic-batcher) settings, Model Analyzer tries enabling/disabling dynamic batching.
+For [`dynamic_batching`](https://github.com/triton-inference-server/server/blob/master/docs/model_configuration.md#dynamic-batcher) settings, Model Analyzer tries enabling dynamic batching.

 An example config that limits the search space used by Model Analyzer is described below: